Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 • Describe the ways antebellum women’s movements were both traditional and revolutionary

 Women took part in all the antebellum reforms, from transcendentalism to temperance to abolition.
 In many ways, traditional views of women as nurturers played a role in encouraging their participation.
 Women who joined the cause of temperance, for example, amplified their accepted role as moral guardians of the home.
 Some women advocated a much more expansive role for themselves and their peers by educating children and men in solid republican principles.
-But it was their work in antislavery efforts that served as a springboard for women to take action against gender inequality.
+But it was their work in antislavery efforts that served as a springboard for women to take action against gender inequality and advocate for their own rights.
 Many, especially northern women, came to the conclusion that they, like enslaved people, were held in shackles in a society dominated by men.
 Even men who were progressive on some issues, such as abolition, adhered to traditional gender roles, and demanded that their families did as well.
 Women also had very limited rights regarding property ownership and legal authority.
 Until states began passing property laws in the 1840s, husbands often fully controlled women's earnings, collection of debts, and rights regarding inheritance.
 The laws gave women some additional power, but that power was far from universal.

 Despite the radical nature of their effort to end slavery and create a biracial society, most abolitionist men clung to traditional notions of proper gender roles.
 White and Black women, as well as free Black men, were forbidden from occupying leadership positions in the AASS.
 Because women were not allowed to join the men in playing leading roles in the organization, they formed separate societies, such as the Boston Female Anti-Slavery Society, the Philadelphia Female Anti-Slavery Society, and similar groups.